Student Teaching Application Process:

 (All documents uploaded to Foliotek must be in either a .pdf or .jpeg format.)

 Student Teaching – Application Process

-Students will upload ALL components (listed below) to the Foliotek system. www.foliotek.com
+Students must upload ALL components of the student teaching application (listed below) to the Foliotek system.

-The deadlines for submitting all student teacher applications are as follows:
+The deadlines for submitting all student teaching applications are as follows: